Tribe1980/discord.googletrans.bot/README.md

 Use this command to Translate into specific text:
 !en = translate to English
-!jp = translate to Chinese
+!cn = translate to Chinese
 !it = translate to Italian
 !de = translate to German
 !es = translate to Spanish